matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 #### JoinPoint

 - Specific interception of method call.
-Specific execution instatce.
+Specific execution instance.
 If called 100 method calls they will be 100 joinPoints.

 - Process where this whole thing gets executed is called **Weaving** - process of implementing AOP around your method calls **Weaver** - framework which implements Weaving

 ### `@After`